 North African neighbours Algeria and Tunisia have both been convulsed by widespread rioting and fatal clashes with police in the past few days.

+The timing of the riots raises the question of whether they are part of the same trend.
 If they are, that could send a chill wind through governments elsewhere in the Arab world, where people have many of the same grievances.

 George Joffe, a specialist in North African affairs at Cambridge University, sees certain shared characteristics, but no common cause.